Rails Girls Summer of Code Roles

 - Support and Organization

-Rails Girls Summer of Code centers around teams.
-An ideal team has a pair of students, one or more coaches and a project expert, called a mentor.
-Here’s what they do:
+RGSoC centers around teams.
+A full team consists of a pair of students, two or more coaches and a project mentor.

 Support and Organization